RossMcMillan92/ITCSS-Sass-Structure/README.md

   }
 ```

-If you must nest tag selectors within a class, try not to be too broad with specificity like the following:
+If you must nest tag selectors within a class, try not to be too broad with your selectors, like the following:
 ```
 .header{
   a {